rtlrnd/REMODO/README.md

 * microSD card (recommended class 10, 16GB or more)
 * HDMI monitor with appropriate cable
 * Ethernet cable to connect Raspberry Pi to the LAN and the Internet
-* IKEA TRÅDFRI Gateway
+* Philips Hue Bridge
-* IKEA TRÅDFRI lightning bulb
+* Philips Hue White ambiance
-* Smartphone (Android or iOS) with installed and configured IKEA Tradfri mobile application
+* Smartphone (Android or iOS) with installed and configured "Philips Hue App" mobile application

 ## OpenHAB Installation